GarrettMooney/closet/README.md

 1. Fetches new videos from the Criterion Closet playlist
 2. Downloads subtitles for new videos
-3. Extracts structured data using AI
+3. Extracts structured data using an LLM
 4. Generates an updated data completeness report
 5. Commits changes only when meaningful updates occur